 What Are the Risks of West Nile Virus During Pregnancy?

-Because of ongoing concerns that mother-to-child WNV transmission can occur with possible adverse health effects, pregnant women should take precautions to reduce their risk for WNV and other mosquito-borne infections by avoiding mosquitoes, using protective clothing, and using repellents containing DEET.
-Repellents with DEET are safe for pregnant women.
+Even so, concerns remain that mother-to-child WNV transmission can occur with possible adverse health effects.
+For this reason, pregnant women should take precautions to reduce their risk for WNV and other mosquito-borne infections by avoiding mosquitoes.
+They can do this by following three safety precautions:

 Can You Get West Nile Virus Directly From Birds?

-Is West Nile Virus Seasonal in Its Occurrence?
+Is West Nile Virus Seasonal?

-Most people who are infected with the West Nile virus (80%, or four out of five people) will have minimal or no symptoms.
-It is estimated that 20% of the people who become infected will develop West Nile fever with mild symptoms, including fever, headache, and body aches, occasionally with a skin rash on the trunk of the body and swollen lymph glands.
+About 70% to 80% of those infected have no symptoms.
+About 20% to 30% of infected people develop West Nile fever with mild symptoms, including fever, headache, and body aches, occasionally with a skin rash on the trunk of the body and swollen lymph glands.